FelixLabelle/felixlabelle.github.io/_posts/2024-6-20-practical_tidbits-minhash-hyperparam-selection.md

 		1. stemming/ lemmatization
 		3. casing
 		4. OOV/rare word handling (UNKs)
-	3. Creating a set s_i and s_j (or multiset, occurence counts)
+	3. Creating a set s_i and s_j (or multiset, occurrence counts)
 	4. Calculate Jaccard similarity of s_i, s_k, in other words the intersection(s_i,s_k)/union(s_i,s_j)
 2. Flag all pairs the threshold t

 Deduplicating this way, while simple and fast compared to other methods, could be made even faster.
 Both steps presented above can be accelerated
-1. Similarity: Set overlap (Jaccard) can be approximated using minhash
+1. Similarity: Set overlap (Jaccard) can be approximated using MinHash
 2. Pair by pair search: We can use locality sensitive hashing (LSH) to bin together similar documents and only compare documents that may be similar